HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_pipelines/merfish_probe_designer.rst

-SeqFISH+ Probe Designer
+MERFISH Probe Designer
 ==========================

-A SeqFISH+ probe is a flourescent probe that contains a 28-nt gene-specific sequence complementary to the mRNA, four 15-nt barcode sequences, which are read out by fluorescent secondary readout probes, single T-nucleotide spacers between readout and gene-specific regions, and two 20-nt PCR primer binding sites.
+A MERFISCH encoding probe is a flourescent probe that contains a 30-nt targeting sequence which directs their binding to the specific RNA, two 20-nt barcode sequences, which are read out by fluorescent secondary readout probes, single A-nucleotide spacers between readout and gene-specific regions, and two 20-nt PCR primer binding sites.
 The specific readout sequences contained by an encoding probe are determined by the binary barcode assigned to that RNA.

 Usage